ConnectedHomes/chaim/client/README.md

 $ cca account --help
 Usage: cca account [OPTIONS] ACCOUNT

-  Retrieve credentials for an account
+  Retrieve credentials for ACCOUNT account

 Options:
+  -r, --role TEXT         optional the role to assume for this account
+                          default: rro
+  -d, --duration INTEGER  optional duration must be between 1-12 or 900-43,200
+                          default 1
-  -r, --role TEXT         optional the role to assume for this account default: rro -d, --duration INTEGER  optional duration must be between 1-12 or 900-43,200 default 1 -a, --alias TEXT        optional alias for the account name, to be used as
+  -a, --alias TEXT        optional alias for the account name, to be used as
                           the profile name
-  -D, --default           set this account to be the default account profile
+  -D, --default           optional set this account to be the default account
-                          to use
+                          profile to use
   -R, --region TEXT       optional region
   --help                  Show this message and exit.
 ```

 <a name='ccadelete'></a>